 - An uneven waistline.

-- A general sense that the 2 sides of the body don't line up.
+- A general sense that the two sides of the body don't line up.

-- Pain in the areas surrounding the spine, including the shoulder, pelvis, and hip.
+- Pain in the areas around the spine, including the shoulder, pelvis, and hip.

 How Is It Diagnosed?

 A physical exam or school screening usually can detect scoliosis.
 A child’s doctor, school nurse, or physical therapist may do these screenings.
 The goal of screening is to detect conditions such as scoliosis so that treatment can begin as soon as possible.

 Your child’s doctor or physical therapist will ask you to show activities or positions that are hard to do or cause pain.

 The physical therapist also will identify any other symptoms that suggest scoliosis.
 If you see a physical therapist first, they will refer you to a doctor for an X-ray to confirm the diagnosis.

 How Can a Physical Therapist Help?